 B.C.
 First Nation launches legal challenge over Kinder Morgan pipeline

-Members of the Squamish and Tsleil-Waututh First Nations paddle canoes on the waters of Burrard Inlet to the Kinder Morgan Burnaby Terminal for a ceremony to show opposition to the $5 billion expansion of the Trans Mountain pipeline, in North Vancouver, B.C., on Saturday, Sept.
+Protesting members of the Squamish and Tsleil-Waututh First Nations paddle canoes on the waters of Burrard Inlet to the Kinder Morgan Burnaby Terminal in North Vancouver, B.C., on Sept.
 1, 2012.
 (Darryl Dyck / THE CANADIAN PRESS)

 James Keller, The Canadian Press

 NORTH VANCOUVER, B.C. -- A British Columbia First Nation is turning to the courts in an attempt to delay -- and ultimately stop -- a controversial pipeline project that will run through its traditional territory.

 The Tsleil-Waututh Nation is targeting the National Energy Board's review of Kinder Morgan's proposed expansion of its Trans Mountain pipeline, which would nearly triple the capacity of an existing pipeline that runs to the Vancouver area from Alberta's oil sands.

 The energy board plans to start its review of the project in August, hearing from more than 1,000 people, groups and communities, roughly 400 of which will be considered official interveners.
 The board is set to hear aboriginal evidence this fall, with wider hearings scheduled to begin next January.

 But the Tsleil-Waututh's legal challenge, which was expected to be filed with the Federal Court of Appeal on Friday, alleges the federal government and the energy board both failed to adequately consult the band before setting the terms of the review.